 - Seiche: A period of oscillation of an enclosed body of water that may result in large waves.
 This oscillation is commonly referred to as ‘the bathtub effect.’

-- Coastal Flooding (from Lake Ontario): Although rare, has historically caused less severe instances of flooding in Ontario.
+- Coastal Flooding (from Lake Erie): Although rare, has historically caused less severe instances of flooding in Ontario.

 Flooding can be caused by: